banku27/Flutter-Riverpod/README.md

 --> To change the value of the State Provider, use ref.read and ref.read.notifier.update((state) => newValue)

 "State Provider is used to update the value from outside the provider, which is not possible using the normal provider."

+# 3. StateNotifier Provider:

+StateNotifierProvider, which is used for complex values or classes that need to be updated or manipulated.
+It allows you to keep your logic in a single plcae, rather than scattering it around in different widgets.

+StateNotifierProvider is a way to provide state management for our models.

+Example:

+Let's begin by a UserNotifier class that extends StateNotifier.
+This class will contain methods to update the name and age of a user.